sergpolly/Thermal_adapt_scripts/README.md

 Just remarks:
 1) It is very likely that the order of entries in genbank and in nucleotide fasta is exactly the same.
 However I’d rather use dictionary to cross-access these entries!

+THE MOST IMMEDIATE TODO:
+The next big thing to finish up is the Archaeal part of the code.
+Goto ~/Dropbox (UMASS MED - BIB)/protein_design/NEW_DATASETS_genbank and work out all the neccesary scripts to get Archaea to the same stage as Bacteria in terms of research. most likely, we'd need to download Archaeal genbanks again (folders) ftp.ncbi.nih.gov/genomes/all ...
+Next important file is `phylog_temps.txt`, we should try matching orgnisms from that file with the ones available at NCBI GenBank - that would be our to go point.
+Check how it was done before ?